What is collagen?

-The most abundant protein throughout the human body, collagen supplements offer support and strength to everything from our bones to our fingernails.
+The most abundant protein throughout the human body, collagen offers support and strength to everything from our bones to our fingernails.
 Collagen not only anchors cells to each other, but it also forms sturdy fibril strands that work as supporting structures for the skin, bones, connective tissues, and more.

 There are 28 types of collagen in the body.
-Type 1 Collagen is the most abundant in our body and stronger than steel by weight.
+Type I Collagen is the most abundant in our body and stronger than steel by weight.

 Each collagen molecule is a unique building block consisting of 19-28 different types of amino acids connected like a chain that is stronger than steel.
 It provides strength, rigidity and structural support for our skin.
 Collagen functions much like the frame of a house.
 Without the frame, your house will tumble down.

-Our dermis is made up of more than 80% Type I collagen and 15% Type III Collagen, fibroblasts, elastin and hyaluronic acid.
+Our dermis is made up of more than 80% Type I Collagen and 15% Type III Collagen, fibroblasts, elastin and hyaluronic acid.
 Together they are the key components for the extracellular matrix which gives our skin its structure, elasticity and firmness.
-No wonder we describe collagen I as the key foundational proteins for healthy, youthful-looking skin.
+No wonder we describe collagen as the key foundational protein for healthy, youthful-looking skin.

-While we’re born with an abundance of collagen in our skin, the body stops producing it in our mid to late 20s.
+While we’re born with an abundance of collagen in our skin, the body's production of collagen slows in our mid-to-late 20's and continues to slow down after age 30.
 From there, the collagen levels in our skin begin to drop by 1-2% each year.
 When collagen starts to decline with age, or with exposure to things like UV rays or cigarette smoke, our skin’s structural integrity is compromised.

 This strong as steel yet flexible protein is responsible for a lot in the human body, so what happens when it starts to deteriorate?
 It’s like the frame of the house or the cushion under the mattress, they start to crumble down.
 This is why aging skin begins to lose elasticity and firmness, as well as losing the radiance and fullness we associate with youthful skin.